 Pickles also had lymphomas, fatty growths under her skin which became larger and more numerous over the years.
 She also had red bumps/moles that were growing larger and becoming more visible through her, curly, fluffy white fur.

 We had heard of some dogs who seamed to thrive on a whole food, plant based diet.
 We decided that at age 15, Pickles deserved a chance at a better quality of life.

 Within a month pickles lost 5 pounds.
 It has been two months and Pickles is 1.5 pounds over her ideal weight.
 The honking has stopped.
 The lymphomas are shrinking.
 The red bumps/moles on her skin are turning black and falling off.

 She has more energy and can play for longer periods of time.
 People are remarking that our “puppy” is cute.
 She no longer begs for a Greenie.
-We had to adjust her collar to the last hole!
+We had to adjust her collar from the largest to the smallest fit!

 Pickles had no problem digesting or liking, ok she loooooves this food.

 We feed 1 heaping cup daily, per Vet’s recommendation.

 2 Cups Brown Rice

 4 Cups Water (reserve 1 to 1 1/2 cups)